ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 ![Message shown after project release](https://scilifelabdatacentre.github.io/dds_cli/_images/dds-project-status-release.svg)
 ##

-After releasing the project, any curent researcher associated with the project will recieve a notification by email.
+After releasing the project, any curent researcher associated with the project will receieve a notification by email.

 ##
 3. To [download](https://scilifelabdatacentre.github.io/dds_cli/data/#dds-data-get) the full project contents: